Trump warned he may be kicked out of trial

 Twitter is now known as X.

-Trump's lawyer, Alina Habba, has argued that Carroll suffered harm only from "mean things" that people posted on social media, and has basked in adulation from supporters and attention from media outlets.

-The court does not sit on Friday.
-Trump could testify next week.
+The court does not sit on Friday, and Trump could testify next week.